The Clear Edge

 Result: Raise ceiling from $54K to $70K-$80K before needing team

-The $75K Breaking Point: System Absence
+The $75K Capacity Ceiling: System Absence and Client Delivery Chaos

-Constraint: Lack of systems creates chaos that caps growth at $70K-$80K
+Constraint: Lack of systems creates chaos that caps growth at $70K-$80K.

 Common situation at $75K: